Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 |Total ALL received||19,750 BWP||17,822 BWP|

 MoneyGram is the clear winner in this comparison, even though the transfer will take more time.
-Not only is the exchange rate better with MoneyGram, but the $124 fee is hard to swallow.
+Not only is the exchange rate better with MoneyGram, but the $124 fee from Western Union is hard to swallow.
 Since Quett planned ahead, he has the time to save money on the slower transfer sending his parents $1,928 more pulas.

 How do I compare money transfer companies?